heremaps/msdkui-android/README.md

-# What is the HERE Mobile SDK UI Kit?
+# What is the HERE Mobile SDK UI Kit (MSDKUI)?
-The HERE Mobile SDK UI Kit is a framework that provides modular and highly customizable user interface components that can be used on top of the HERE Mobile SDKs for iOS and Android ([Premium edition](https://developer.here.com/develop/mobile-sdks)).
+The HERE Mobile SDK UI Kit (MSDKUI) is a framework that provides modular and highly customizable user interface components that can be used on top of the HERE Mobile SDKs for iOS and Android ([Premium Edition](https://developer.here.com/develop/mobile-sdks)).

 ![](Documentation/Guides/Images/UIKit_Intro.png)

 Rapidly build beautiful UIs for common use cases and scenarios within minutes.
-Version 2.x of the HERE Mobile SDK UI Kit will mainly focus on route planning, maneuver details and guidance.
+Version 2.x of the HERE Mobile SDK UI Kit (MSDKUI) will mainly focus on route planning, maneuver details and guidance.
 More components will follow subsequently with the next releases.

 ## Feature List
 - Modular UI building blocks